Bernard Col de Monteiro: Glory as Minister of the Palace and downfall after the death of a polygamist

 In 1907, after the death of Minister Poc, he was appointed to succeed him.
-Col de Monteiro would occupy this position for a fairly short time because he died in November or December of 1908.
+Col de Monteiro would occupy this position for a fairly short time because he died in November or December 1908.
 He was replaced by Prince Sathavong, son of King Norodom, who had married his own niece, Neang Samreth de Monteiro.
 One of the couple's granddaughters is Neak Norodom Thavet Norleak, who became one of Norodom Sihanouk's wives, sealing once more the alliance of the de Monteiro clan and the royal dynasty of Cambodia.

 As various claims were made to his large estate after his death, it appeared through a two-year judicial enquiry that Col de Monteiro had been living more than a double life as a polygamist, with a least eight women claiming posterity from him and fifteen more concubines, whom he kept for his entertainment to sing in his choir.